altexdim/sourcemod-plugin-gungame/README.txt

     * Save levels on disconnect and restore on reconnect.
     * Fix warmup end right after round_restart (warmup is ending 1 second before round_restart).
     + Add handycap option to give the lowest level to new connected player.
-    * Sometimes "!scores" shows wrong levels.
+    * Sometimes "!scores" shows wrong levels if it was many knife battles.